מַה־שֶּׁהָיָה הוּא שֶׁיִּהְיֶה

 there is nothing new under the sun.
 (Kohelet 1:9)

 Hazarah Eschatology is not really new.
 First, about eschatology… While some people are preoccupied and captivated by biblical prophecy others seem not share their passion.
-For some Christian eschatology (the study of last days) has little to do with how they practice their faith and live their lives, while the theology and daily practice of others is directly tied to their beliefs about the end times.
+For some Bible readers, eschatology (the study of the last days) has little to do with how they practice their faith and live their lives, while the theology and the daily practice of others is directly tied to their beliefs about the end times.
 There are sharp and very divisive disagreements on these issues among Christians.
 There are pre-millenialists, pre-wrath rapture pre-millenianists, post-milenialists, amilenialists, and countless many who are simply tired of the plethora of end-time speculations and arguments.
 They call themselves pan-millenialists and say that it will all “pan out” in the end.